blackboard/BBDN-REST-Demo-Ruby/README.md

 ### Conclusion
 This code will give you the base knowledge you need to interact with the Blackboard Learn REST services using Ruby.
-For a thorough walkthrough of this code, visit the corresponding Community page <a href="https://community.blackboard.com/docs/DOC-1689" target="_blank">here</a>.
+For a thorough walkthrough of this code, visit the corresponding Developer Documentation page <a href="https://docs.blackboard.com/learn/rest/examples/ruby-demo" target="_blank">here</a>.